RalphHightower/blog/_posts/2024-11-17-TrumpTransitionTeamPosesNationalSecurityRisk.md

 ---
 layout: post
-tags: [Donald Trump, 9/11 security threat, politics]
+tags: [Donald Trump, 9/11 security threat, transition team, ethics agreement, politics]
-categories: [Trump 47 Transition Team]
+categories: [2024 post election]
 date: 2024-11-17 7:51 PM
 excerpt: "The 9/11 Commission determined that the delayed transition hampered the Bush administration's ability to get key appointees in place and up to speed, recommending a number of reforms so ‟transitions can work more effectively.”"
 #image: 'BASEURL/assets/blog/img/.png'